 Trump's Insults Will Nudge African Nations Closer To China

 Last week President Trump reportedly singled out Haiti, El Salvador and African nations as "shithole countries" whose people were not the kind of immigrants the United States wanted.
-At the time, I happened to be in Serekunda, The Gambia's largest urban area, as Trump's slur shocked people across Africa.
+At the time, I happened to be in Serekunda, Gambia's largest urban area, as Trump's slur shocked people across Africa.
 The anger was palpable.

 Trump denied saying it, but the reports led to a cascade of swift condemnation, including a United Nations spokesman describing the president's comments as "racist."
 The African Union, an organization of 55 nations, expressed "outrage" and said it "strongly believes that there is a huge misunderstanding of the African continent and its people by the current [U.S.] administration."